Arkos-Engineering/HT-15/notes.md

 				- Works, Made in Japan.
 6dBm max output power
 			- RDA1846
 				- FM, used in Baofengs.
 Hard to source.
 Made in China
-			- Si4463:
+			- Si4468:
-				- Silicon labs chip.
-Annoying to program.
-Can possibly use PlatformIO.
-Built in MCU
+				- +20dBm output, new, FM support might be lacking, I would like to verify FM audio output before we decide on this IC
-		- RF Amp (we want at least 36dBm, AK2401A outputs up to 4dBm):
+		- RF Amp (we want at least 36dBm, Si4468 supports +20dbM):
 			- ?
 			- I might need to design my own "gain block amplifier" using transistors
 		- MCU: